 • Don’t sign up for a local farm co-op

-• Don’t get involved in our homeschool co-op
+• Don’t get involved in a homeschool co-op

 • Don’t sign up the kids for spring sports